 - Empanada Madness: The empanada is a somewhat ubiquitous dish across Latin America and South America.
 It pops up in culinary culture from Mexico to Argentina, with each claiming it as a signature dish.
 Empanada Madness doesn’t bill itself as a specifically Argentinian restaurant in Kansas City, but it does take pride in serving this traditional South American dish.
-You can find Empanada Madness on Southwest Boulevard in the Crossroads District or in south Kansas City at the corner of Blue Ridge Boulevard and State Line Road.
+You can find Empanada Madness on Southwest Boulevard in the Crossroads District.

 Traditional Dishes from Argentina

 The diversity of flavor in Argentinian cooking offers something for everyone.
 It’s similar to American food in that way — there’s no single, clear-cut definition for this cultural cuisine.
 When you think about Argentinian food and Argentinian restaurants in Kansas City, there are a few signature dishes that stand above the rest.